flyaflya/toolingForDS/luxorViz.md

 ## Exercise

-Animate the orange marble to go around the navy-blue marble track at a constant speed of 1000 units per second (a little over two seconds per lap).
-Using 20 frames per second, you will need 200 frames to show 10 seconds of the animation.
+Animate the orange marble to go around the navy-blue marble track at a constant speed of 1000 units per second (around 1.6 seconds per lap).
+Using 20 frames per second, you will need 200 frames to show 10 seconds of the animation and should see a little over 6 laps around the track.
 Upload both your code and a gif file of the animation.

 Create an additional animation, identical to the previous one, except for two things.
 1) Use the `easeoutquint` easing function to make the marble start at a fast speed and then slow down significantly, and 2) place your name in a large font at the center of the track.
 Upload just your gif file for this part.